jlorc/GIPHY-RequestHandlerES6/README.md

 5. Type in console npm install.<br>
 6. After install type gulp for run tasks and watch for file changes.<br>
 7. You are ready to generate your new gif!<br>
-Remove .git folder to prevent unwanted push to this repository.<br>
+Remove .git folder to prevent unwanted push to this repository.<br><br>
+Or just open dist/index.html :)
 </p>